 It is also possible to supply configuration parameters that override the global configuration.
 The iiop_in_connection_timeout, iiop_max_fragments, iiop_max_in_requests and interceptors parameters simply overrides the global counterparts (See the Configuration chapter in the User's Guide).
-But the following parameters there are a few restrictions:
+But for the following parameters there are a few restrictions:

-- flags currently it is only possible to override the global setting for the Use Current Interface in IOR and Exclude CodeSet Component flags. - iiop_port requires that Use Current Interface in IOR is activated and the supplied Type is normal.
+- flags currently it is only possible to override the global setting for the Use Current Interface in IOR and Exclude CodeSet Component flags. - ip_family can be set to inet or inet6 and is used to get a listen interface that uses another IP version than the default set with flags at startup. - iiop_port requires that Use Current Interface in IOR is activated and the supplied Type is normal.
 If so, exported IOR:s will contain the IIOP port defined by this configuration parameter.
 Otherwise, the global setting will be used. - iiop_ssl_port almost equivalent to iiop_port.
 The difference is that Type shall be ssl and that exported IOR:s will contain the IIOP via SSL port defined by this configuration parameter.